eclipse-edc/Samples/federated-catalog/fc-03-static-node-directory/README.md

 # Target Node Resolver - Static Node Directory
 The Federated Catalog requires a list of Target Catalog Nodes (TCN), which are essentially the participant connectors in the dataspace.
-The catalog crawler then crawls the DSP endpoints of these listed nodes, and stores the consolidated set of catalogs in a Fderated Catalog Cache (FCC).
+The catalog crawler then crawls the DSP endpoints of these listed nodes, and stores the consolidated set of catalogs in a Federated Catalog Cache (FCC).

-This list of Target Catalog Nodes, represented by [TargetNodes](https://github.com/eclipse-edc/FederatedCatalog/blob/main/spi/crawler-spi/src/main/java/org/eclipse/edc/crawler/spi/TargetNode.java), is provided by the [TargetNodeDirectory](https://github.com/eclipse-edc/FederatedCatalog/blob/main/spi/crawler-spi/src/main/java/org/eclipse/edc/crawler/spi/TargetNodeDirectory.java).
+This list of Target Catalog Nodes, represented by `TargetNodes`, is provided by the `TargetNodeDirectory`.
-This TargetNodeDirectory serves as a 'phone book', maintaining specific information about the dataspace participants.
+This `TargetNodeDirectory` serves as a 'phone book', maintaining specific information about the dataspace participants.
 It accepts an initial list of participants (e.g. list of participants' IDs), and resolves this input to a list of TargetNodes.